dijasila/GPAW/doc/exercises/rpa/rpa.rst

   that is, we use one approximation for the exchange-correlation energy (PBE) to obtain the wavefunctions, then use these wavefunctions to construct the exchange energy under a different approximation.
-As a result, this method is described as EXX@PBE; had we used LDA to obtain the wavefunctions, we would have EXX@LDA etc.
+As a result, this method is described as EXX\@PBE; had we used LDA to obtain the wavefunctions, we would have EXX\@LDA etc.

 * How might a self-consistent calculation of the exchange energy compare to the Hartree-Fock method?*